Resources

 The effects of trauma caused by domestic abuse and violence can last a lifetime and persist across generations.
 Knowledgeable help and support can help survivors and their children move beyond the effects of trauma and forge safe, stable lives.

-If it is safe, reach out to our hotline to receive knowledgeable help and support: 970-247-9619.
+If it is safe, reach out to our support line to receive knowledgeable help and support: 970-247-9619.

 How To Help Someone Who Is Being Abused